RobertoRestrepo1996/olimac-task-frontend/README.md

 1. download the repository of back and front

 #Backend:
-1. in the BACKEND folder run:
+1. in the olimac-task-backend folder run:
 ```
 npm install
 ```